samsquire/mazzle/docs/index.md

 ## idiom - building development workstations

-Another idiom is that developer workstations are provisioned by **devops-pipeline** which are your workstations you use for development.
+An idiom is that developer workstations are provisioned by **devops-pipeline** which are your workstations you use for development.

 ![](devbox.svg)